WT000/Bank-Simulator/ae1/documentation/appDesign.md

 ## <a name="features"></a> List of finished features
 - list of use cases and if they're completed, features and what requirements they solve, include other features at the end of the table
-- link to the test plan
+- link to the test plan (tests against use cases, preconditions, method, postconditions (results), screenshots)

 ## <a name="diagrams"></a> Diagrams
-- UML class / robustness diagrams
+- UML class / robustness / sequence diagrams

 - images of final site